Capturing Context-Aware Route Choice Semantics for Trajectory Representation Learning: Abstract

 \section{Abstract}

-Trajectory Representation Learning (TRL) aims to encode raw trajectories into low-dimensional vectors, which can then be leveraged in various downstream tasks, including travel time estimation, location prediction, and trajectory similarity analysis.
-However, existing TRL methods suffer from a key oversight: treating trajectories as isolated spatio-temporal sequences, without considering the external environment and internal route choice behavior that govern their formation.
-To bridge this gap, we propose a novel framework that unifies comprehensive environment \textbf{P}erception and explicit \textbf{R}oute choice modeling for effective \textbf{Traj}ectory representation learning, dubbed \textbf{PRTraj}.
-Specifically, PRTraj first introduces an Environment Perception Module to enhance the road network by capturing multi-granularity environmental semantics from surrounding POI distributions.
-Building on this environment-aware backbone, a Route Choice Encoder then captures the route choice behavior inherent in each trajectory by modeling its constituent road segment transitions as a sequence of decisions.
-These route-choice-aware representations are finally aggregated to form the global trajectory embedding.
-Extensive experiments on 3 real-world datasets across 5 downstream tasks validate the effectiveness and generalizability of PRTraj.
-Moreover, PRTraj demonstrates strong data efficiency, maintaining robust performance under few-shot scenarios.
-Our code is available online \footnote{\url{https://anonymous.4open.science/r/PRTraj}}.
+Trajectory representation learning (TRL) aims to encode raw trajectory data into low-dimensional embeddings for downstream tasks such as travel time estimation, mobility prediction, and trajectory similarity analysis.
+From a behavioral perspective, a trajectory reflects a sequence of route choices within an urban environment.
+However, most existing TRL methods ignore this underlying decision-making process and instead treat trajectories as static, passive spatiotemporal sequences, thereby limiting the semantic richness of the learned representations.
+To bridge this gap, we propose \textbf{CORE}, a TRL framework that integrates context-aware route choice semantics into trajectory embeddings.
+CORE first incorporates a multi-granular Environment Perception Module, which leverages large language models (LLMs) to distill environmental semantics from point of interest (POI) distributions, thereby constructing a context-enriched road network.
+Building upon this backbone, CORE employs a Route Choice Encoder with a mixture-of-experts (MoE) architecture, which captures route choice patterns by jointly leveraging the context-enriched road network and navigational factors.
+Finally, a Transformer encoder aggregates the route-choice-aware representations into a global trajectory embedding.
+Extensive experiments on 4 real-world datasets across 6 downstream tasks demonstrate that CORE consistently outperforms 15 state-of-the-art TRL methods, achieving an average improvement of 9.20\% over the best-performing baseline.
+Our code is available at \url{https://github.com/caoji2001/CORE}.